wp-plugins/form-maker/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Form Maker is a fresh and innovative tool for generating various kinds of forms.
+WordPress Form Maker is a fresh and innovative form builder.
+This form builder is for generating various kinds of forms.

 == Description ==

 ### [WordPress Form Maker](http://web-dorado.com/products/wordpress-form.html)

-The Form Maker is one of the best form creators in WordPress Plugin Directory.
+The Form Maker is one of the best form builders in WordPress Plugin Directory.
 WordPress Form Builder allows you to set all the parameters such as colors, fonts and dimensions to best fit all form standards.
-If you want to make minimalistic forms, you can create forms with pre-filled texts, avoiding long form field labels.
+If you want to make minimalistic forms, you can builde forms with pre-filled texts, avoiding long form field labels.
 If want to build simple contact forms with unlimited number of fields, then you can use  [WordPress Contact Form](http://wordpress.org/extend/plugins/contact-form-maker/).

-Form Maker is a fresh and innovative tool for generating various kinds of forms.
+Form Maker is a fresh and innovative form builder for generating various kinds of forms.
 The back end of the Form Maker is essential and easy to use, with no need of advanced programming skills.

 The commercial version of the Form Maker has Google Map integration for the geolocation as well as pre-filled address demonstration in the forms.
 The details of the longitude and latitude can be provided in the back end of the form.

-WordPress Form can be used both for simple and multipart forms.
-That is why Form Maker is a perfect choice for the beginners, who are just starting with forms and also meets the needs of experts (with advanced themes and multiple form customization possibilities).
-WordPress Form Maker can be used for creating simple forms, survey forms and questionnaires, registration and application forms and etc.
+WordPress Form Maker can be used both for simple and multipart forms.
+That is why this form builder is a perfect choice for the beginners, who are just starting with forms and also meets the needs of experts (with advanced themes and multiple form customization possibilities).
+This form buider can be used for creating simple forms, survey forms and questionnaires, registration and application forms and etc.

-PPayPal integration (commercial version) allows you to add PayPal features into the form, thus making it possible to use the Form Maker as a great tool for creating donation forms, whereas Survey Tools form field allows creating manageable questionnaire forms.
+PayPal integration (commercial version) allows you to add PayPal features into the form, thus making it possible to use the Form Maker as a great tool for creating donation forms, whereas Survey Tools form field allows creating manageable questionnaire forms.

-Form Maker uses standard Captcha, as well as possibility to add Google standard ReCaptcha to make the forms safer.
+This form builder uses standard Captcha, as well as possibility to add Google standard ReCaptcha to build the forms safer.

 ###IMPORTANT: If you think you found a bug in Form Maker or have any problem or question concerning Form Maker, do not hesitate to contact us at [info@web-dorado.com](mailto:info@web-dorado.com).